microsoft/mu_plus/Readme.rst

 - Added Color Bars for DEVICE_STATE_PLATFORM_MODE_[2|3]. (indigo and brown, respectively).
 Removed display for DEVICE_STATE_UNDEFINED.
 - Added SharedCryptoPkg that includes support for having BaseCryptLib over a protocol
+- Added the MuVarPolicyFoundationDxe driver to work with the new Variable Policy infrastructure to install a couple of foundational policies that can be used by multiple drivers.
+See the Feature_MuVarPolicyFoundationDxe_Readme.md document for details.

 Bug Fixes-dev
 -------------